wordtreefoundation/4-gram-study/README.md

 #### (Option 1 - Recommended) Download the Book of Mormon from our Books Repository
 *(~2min on a 100Mbit connection)*

-We have a repository of books that mimic the "Biblical Style" of the King James Version of the bible, including the Book of Mormon.
-(If you're interested in this interesting American phenomenon, look up Eran Shalev and [American Zion](https://www.amazon.com/American-Zion-Testament-Political-Revolution/dp/0300205902)).
+We have a repository of [pseudo-biblical books](https://github.com/wordtreefoundation/books) (i.e. books that mimic the "Biblical Style" of the King James Version of the bible--if you're interested in this American phenomenon, look up Eran Shalev and [American Zion](https://www.amazon.com/American-Zion-Testament-Political-Revolution/dp/0300205902)).
+This repository includes the Book of Mormon.

 Download the [Book of Mormon - 1830 edition](https://raw.githubusercontent.com/wordtreefoundation/books/master/pseudo_biblical/Book%20of%20Mormon%20-%20Joseph%20Smith%20-%201830.md) from our Books repository